-To be eligible for consideration, you must be an AU degree-seeking undergraduate student and complete a general application to study abroad AND the AU Abroad Grant application.
+EligibilityTo be eligible for consideration, you must be an AU degree-seeking undergraduate student and complete both an application to study abroad AND the AU Abroad Grant application.
 These competitive grants are ONLY awarded on the basis of financial need and the quality of the essays so applicants must have completed the Free Application for Federal Student Aid (FAFSA) and the CSS profile so that AU’s Office of Financial Aid can determine the level of financial need.
 Students who have not studied or traveled abroad in the past are strongly encouraged to apply.
 Grants are for only one semester of study in an AU Abroad Site or Partner.
 Previous award winners are not eligible.

 Jane R. Glaser Scholarship

-The Jane R. Glaser Scholarship Fund in the School of Public Affairs provides financial support to an undergraduate SPA student.
-A scholarship will be awarded annually to an undergraduate student for the purpose of spending at least one semester studying abroad in Israel at the Hebrew University PLC.
+SPA undergraduate students with a minimum 3.2 GPA are eligible for the Glaser Scholarship.
+The scholarship will be awarded annually for the purpose of spending at least one semester studying abroad in Israel at the Hebrew University.
 Scholarships awarded by the fund will be applied solely to the cost of attending Hebrew University.
 All SPA undergraduate students who apply for Hebrew University by the deadline and meet the 3.2 minimum GPA will be considered for this award.

-Number of available awards: 1
+- Number of available awards: 2

-Amount previously awarded: $10,000
+- Amount previously awarded: $10,000 - $15,000

 Many of our partner institutions provide program specific scholarships.
 For more information on these opportunities, click on Program Specific Scholarships

 Support for international travel may be found beyond the AU campus.
 Outside organizations, such as the Institute of International Education (IIE), provide detailed listings of scholarship, award and grant opportunities for foreign study programs.
-The US Department of Stateexchange page features recent news in international education, including prominent grants in the field.
+The US Department of State exchange page features recent news in international education, including prominent grants in the field.
 International Education Financial Aid is an additional resource of useful study abroad financial information.

 Diversity Abroad, in partnership with GlobaLinks Learning Abroad and The Foundation for Asia Pacific Education offers $1,000 scholarships for undergraduate students to study abroad in the Asia/Pacific region during summer, fall and spring terms.
 This scholarship specifically targets students who identify as one of the following: ethnic minority, economically disadvantaged, having a physical disability, or first generation college student.

 The Foundation for Global Scholars is another organization that awards scholarships to help enable students to obtain an international experience.
 Students who are from underrepresented populations in international education are a priority.